close

 How can we help?

-We may not have all the answers, but all questions are welcome.
-Please feel free to send us your media inquiries, your questions about membership or non-political partnership, your ideas or requests.
-We look forward to hearing from you, in any of the Confederation’s official languages or in English.
+We might not have all the answers but we welcome all questions.
+Please reach out to us with media inquiries, questions about membership or non-political partnership, ideas or requests.
+We look forward to hearing from you in any of the official Swiss languages or English.

 How can we help?
 EN